TruongMarco1305/2D-cutting-stocks-solver/research/algorithm1.md

 ### **Advantages of the Greedy Heuristic Approach**

 1. **Simplicity and Ease of Implementation**: Greedy algorithms are straightforward to design and implement, often requiring minimal code compared to more complex optimization methods.
-2. **Low Computational Cost**: These algorithms usually have a lower computational overhead compared to exact algorithms, making them more scalable for problems with large input sizes.
+2. **Low Computational Cost**: These algorithms usually have a lower computational overhead compared to exact algorithms, making them effective for small to medium-sized instances or real-time decision-making.
 3. **Adaptability**: Greedy strategies can be adapted and customized to various specific use cases by altering selection criteria or adding constraints (e.g., minimizing waste, maximizing production).
 4. **Reasonable Quality Solutions**: Although not guaranteed to be optimal, greedy heuristics often yield good or acceptable solutions that are sufficient for practical applications.
 5. **Usefulness in Problem Approximation**: Greedy heuristics can be a good starting point for finding an initial solution that can be refined further with more sophisticated techniques.